coleifer/python-lsm-db/docs/index.rst

 .. image:: http://media.charlesleifer.com/blog/photos/lsm.png

-Fast Python bindings for `SQLite4's LSM key/value store <http://www.sqlite.org/src4/doc/trunk/www/lsmusr.wiki>`_.
+Fast Python bindings for `SQLite's LSM key/value store <http://www.sqlite.org/src4/doc/trunk/www/lsmusr.wiki>`_.
+The LSM storage engine was initially written as part of the experimental SQLite4 rewrite (now abandoned).
+More recently, the LSM source code was moved into the SQLite3 `source tree <https://www.sqlite.org/cgi/src/dir?ci=e148cdad35520e66&name=ext/lsm1>`_ and has seen some improvements and fixes.
+This project uses the LSM code from the SQLite3 source tree.

 Features: